zicher3d-org/domemaster-stereo-shader/vray/docs/readme.md

 ### Vray for 3DS Max To Dos ###

 - Test the new Vray for 3DS Max shader builds.

+### Vray for Softimage To Dos ###

+- Finish figuring out how the VRay/SI Bridge SDK works.
+Get the DomemasterStereo and LatLongStereo lens shader translator working in Softimage.

 ### Shader Testing To Dos ###